 When walking the dirt road by one of these enterprises an elderly lady invited me into her home and out the back door to show me how they move the coal up from the mine to pile beside the house.
 I felt her warmth and pride and indicated my respect.
 They are good people, living the best that they can.

-It was the weekend and, as is custom, a trip into town is in order.
-As I headed back to the city, I noticed that a nearby stream provides the bathwater and a place where the locals clean up.
+It was the weekend and, as is custom, a trip into town was in order for the locals.
+As I headed back to the city, I noticed that a nearby stream provided their bathwater and a place to clean up.

 Click RSS Icon to automatically follow Andre's Blog.